Gu3pardo/LucaHome/README.md

 It has [Webextensions](https://github.com/nextcloud/passman-webextension) for Chrome & Firefox and its own [Android application](https://github.com/nextcloud/passman-android).

 Goal is to implement a desktop client with the same architecture like [WirelessControl](https://github.com/LucaHome/WirelessControl-Desktop).

-### Shared Clipboard

-- [ ] requires Nextcloud-.db for storing data
-- [ ] Nextcloud server with the same architecture like [WirelessControl](https://github.com/LucaHome/WirelessControl-Nextcloud/tree/master)
-- [ ] Nextcloud website with the same architecture like [WirelessControl](https://github.com/LucaHome/WirelessControl-Nextcloud/tree/master/src)
-- [ ] Desktop client with the same architecture like [WirelessControl](https://github.com/LucaHome/WirelessControl-Desktop)
-- [ ] Mobile client with the same architecture like [WirelessControl](https://github.com/LucaHome/WirelessControl-Android)

 ### Temperature Logging